Design and Heritage in Today’s Cities

 The truth is urban development concerns us all.
 What we think best exemplifies our history and heritage does too.
 What distinguishes the character of our local neighbourhood and makes our streets and homes feel like we belong?

-Despite this, some university degrees tend to focus on teaching students how to design new buildings and landscapes for greenfield sites, though many start their professional life designing modest alterations and additions, or suburban gardens in established areas.
+Despite this, some university degrees in architecture tend to focus on teaching students how to design new buildings and landscapes for greenfield sites, though many architects start their professional life designing modest alterations and additions, or suburban gardens in established areas.

 People, culture, design and heritage are essential to the fabric and experience of cities and suburbs.

-Of course none of these things in and of itself the panacea.
+Of course, none of these things is in and of itself the panacea.

 A liveable city is beguiling.